Tag Archives: artistic expression

 Since the day I understood that taking photos is not something only American tourists in Germany do, but that it can, in fact, be an artistic expression, I have been able to appreciate a good photo.

 I learned from the works of great photographers like Henri Catier-Bresson and studied whatever I could from resources like the Time Life Photography book series.
-During those old days, in order to have total control, you needed to spend time in the dark room – so I have this under my belt as well.
+During those old days, to have total control, you needed to spend time in the dark room – so I have this under my belt as well.

 So, yes, his photos impressed me, but today they climbed another step on my appreciation- ladder when I watched them in form of a slide show with music by Hans Zimmer – somebody I never heard of before but who is apparently one of the big guys in the music business having done things like the sound track of the Lion King.